SiriDB/grafana-siridb-http-example/README.md

 ![alt Grafana synchronizing](/png/grafana-synchronizing.png?raw=true)

 From this point it should be rather easy to create you own Grafana Dashboard by using a SiriDB database.
+As an example we will add two extra graphs for minotoring disk IO.

-It might be helpful to test some SiriDB queries.
+It might be helpful to test SiriDB queries.
 This can be done easy by using the running SiriDB HTTP webserver.

 Go to http://localhost:5050.
 You should see the following screen: